nllz/IRTF-HRPC/draft-association.md

 Methodology
 ============

 In order to answer the research questions, first a number of cases have been collected to analyze where Internet infrastructure and protocols have either enabled or inhibited groups of people to collaborate, cooperate or communicate.
-This overview does not aim to cover all possible ways in which people can collectively organize or reach out to each other using Internet infrastructure and Internet protocols, but rather cover typical uses in an effort of doing an ethnography of infrastructure {{Star}}.
+This overview does not aim to cover all possible ways in which people can collectively organize or reach out to each other using Internet infrastructure and Internet protocols, but rather cover typical uses in an attempt at an an ethnography of infrastructure {{Star}}.
 Subsequently we analyze the cases with the theoretical framework provided in the literature review and provide recommendations based on the findings.

 Literature Review
 =================

-The right to freedom of assembly and association protects and enables collective action and expression {{UDHR}} {{ICCPR}}.
+The rights to freedom of assembly and association protects and enables collective action and expression {{UDHR}} {{ICCPR}}.
 These rights ensure everyone in a society has the opportunity to express the opinions they hold in common with others, which in turn facilitates dialogue among citizens, as well as with political leaders or governments {{OSCE}}.
 This is relevant because in the process of democratic delibration, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.

-In international law, the right to freedom of assembly and association protects any collective, gathered either permanently or temporarily for "peaceful" purposes.
+In international law, the rights to freedom of assembly and association protect any collective, gathered either permanently or temporarily for "peaceful" purposes.
 We will later expand on the definitions and limits of "peacefulness" within these rights.
-For now it is important to underline the propery of "freedom" because the right to freedom of association and assembly is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means on should not be forced to either join, stay or leave.
+For now it is important to underline the property of "freedom" because the right to freedom of association and assembly are voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means one should not be forced to either join, stay or leave.

 The difference between freedom of assembly and freedom of association is merely gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
 Nonetheless, one and the other are protected to the same degree.

 An assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, indoor meetings, strikes, processions, rallies or even sits-in {{UNHRC}}.
 Association on the other hand has a more formal and established nature.
 It refers to a group of individuals or legal entities brought together in order to collectively act, express, pursue or defend a field of common interests {{UNGA}}.
 Within this category we can think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions or foundations.

 The right to freedom of assembly and association is quintessential for the Internet, even if privacy and freedom of expression are the most discussed human rights when it comes to the online world.
 Online association and assembly are crucial to mobilise groups and people where physical gatherings have been impossible or dangerous {{APC}}.
 Throughout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to "build solidarity networks and identification of collective identities and goals, extend the range of local coverage to international broadcast networks" and as platform for contestation for the future of "the future of civil society and information infrastructure" {{HussainHoward}}.

 The IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
 Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.